etrepum/python-haskell-ep2014/slides.md

   do not typically get optimized away
 * Classes aren't easy to analyze for correctness, as they are always open.
 Subclasses ruin everything.
-* Python's interfaces are a bit of a mess, often focus too much on syntax and not enough on semantics

 # Algebraic Data Types